 “I don’t want an industry where it’s just the big guys.
 I want everybody, particularly the people impacted by the War on Drugs,” Murphy explained.

 Medical Versus Adult-use Homegrow

 She differentiated between allowing medical versus adult-use cannabis homegrow.
-Zito noted that New York and Connecticut also instituted waiting periods for their adult-home growth.
+Zito noted that New York and Connecticut also instituted waiting periods for their legal home cultivation program.